jessfraz/junk/README.md

 A place for everything without a home.

+This is basically a monorepo of things that I don't feel like maintaining as their own repo.

 **IF YOU ARE LOOKING AT THIS AND YOU ARE NOT JESS, YOU WILL FIND NOTHING COOL HERE.** It's all half finished or shitty crap.